vmpstr/htmldemos/gestures/READMEv2.md

 When configured, the browser constructs an internal box structure to handle hit-testing and painting order:

-_TODO: Update gox structure diagram._
+_TODO: Update box structure diagram._

 ![Box Structure Diagram](resources/box_structure.png)

 1.  **`.container`** creates an internal `::overscroll-area-parent`.
 2.  **`::overscroll-area-parent`** contains the overscroll elements (visually on top or bottom depending on mode).

-3.  **`::overscroll-client-area`** holds the standard flow content.
+Scroll chains from `.container` to the `::overscroll-area-parent`, finally to `.container`'s ancestor scrolling container.

 **Hit Testing & Chaining:**

-Hit testing begins at the `::overscroll-area-parent`.
-If no target is found in the overscroll content, it recurses to the client area.
-Conversely, scroll chaining bubbles up from the client area; when the client area limit is reached, the delta is consumed by the `::overscroll-area-parent` to reveal the hidden content.
+Hit testing first considers the `::overscroll-area-parent`.
+The pseudo-element itself is `pointer-events: none` so if no hittable target is found in the overscroll content, it continues to the children.
+Conversely, scroll chaining bubbles up from the children; when the `.container` limit is reached, the delta is consumed by the `::overscroll-area-parent` to reveal the hidden content.